Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 ### Windows

-You need to copy ./anki/sass to ./sass then generate the proto files by running
+You need to make the file `src/ts/proto` and then generate the proto files by running

 ```sh
 npm i